-The mission of the Center for the Study of Latin@ Theology and Ministry is to contribute to the theological and ministerial formation of Latino/as and non-Latinos working in Hispanic ministries and theological education.
+The mission of El Centro is to contribute to the theological and ministerial formation of Latino/as and non-Latinos working in Hispanic ministries and theological education.
 Its goal is to develop research, publications, and training that will contribute to the understanding and development of Latin@ theologies, congregations, and ministerial leadership.
-The Center seeks to involve Latin@ scholars, ministers, and seminarians in envisioning new models of theologies, mission, and leadership that are public, intercultural, ecumenical, and holistic.
-The Center plans courses, conferences, and lectures with other McCormick Centers and other institutions in the Chicago area.
+El Centro seeks to involve Latin@ scholars, ministers, and seminarians in envisioning new models of theologies, mission, and leadership that are public, intercultural, ecumenical, and holistic.
+El Centro plans courses, conferences, and lectures with other McCormick Centers and other institutions in the Chicago area.
 It promotes the Hispanic Summer Program which McCormick co-sponsors.